azhr785/Enotes-Web-Application/README.md

 # Usage
   1.Register an Account:
     * Access the application and register for a new account.
+  2.Log In:
+    * Log in using your registered credentials.
+  3.Manage Notes:
+    * Create, edit, show, and delete your notes.

+# ScreenShots